top of page

 Kollwitz - Nie Wieder Krieg (Never Again War) 1924

-In 1924 she published her three most famous posters: Germany's Children Starving, Bread, and Never Again War.
-In 1928 she was named director of the Master Class for Graphic Arts at the Prussian Academy.
-She would lose this title too after the Nazis rose to power.
+In 1924 she publishes her three most famous posters: Germany's Children Starving, Bread, and Never Again War.
+In 1928 she's named director of the Master Class for Graphic Arts at the Prussian Academy.
+She would also lose this title after the Nazis rise to power.

-A human rights activist and pacifist, she demonstrated vocally and artistically against the Second World War.
-She had to tone it down when she was taken in for questioning by the rising powers.
+A human rights activist and pacifist, she demonstrates vocally and artistically against the Second World War.
+She has to tone it down when she's brought for interrogation by the rising powers.

-In July 1936, the Gestapo came for a visit.
-Käthe and her husband were threatened with arrest and deportation to a Nazi concentration camp.
-They both intended to commit suicide if it happened.
-By now, however, Käthe Kollwitz was internationally known and supported.
-The Gestapo took no further action.
+In July 1936, the Gestapo come for a visit.
+Käthe and her husband are threatened with arrest and deportation to a Nazi concentration camp.
+They intend to commit suicide if it happens.

 Käthe Kollwitz - The Mothers - huddled to protect the children 1921 Woodcut